 - What might I do if it actually happened?

 - If something bad happens, what might that mean for me?

-- Is this true or does it just seem that way?
+- Is this fear likely to become true or does it just seem that way?

 - What are the other possibilities that might occur?

 If you take the time to think these questions through, you are likely to discover that those worst case scenarios simply aren’t realistic.

 4. SAVERS morning ritual

 Hal Elrod, an American author, keynote speaker and success coach, shared in his book “The Miracle Morning” how anybody can empower their life by following a certain ritual every morning.
 SAVERS is actually an abbreviation, in which each letter signifies an activity that can truly improve your life: